Waikino: History

 Gold mining around Waikino has a history dating back to early colonisation of New Zealand.
 Waikino was the focal point of gold mining in the Waikato-Bay of Plenty district with the 1897 construction of the Victoria Battery on the edge of what was a busy town supporting the extensive local mining industry.
 Waikino's Victoria Battery processed ore from the large Martha Mine in Waihi.
 The Victoria Battery was then New Zealand's largest industrial complex.
 Besides processing ore, it supported carpenters' shops, a sawmill and a foundry.
 With 200 stamps, the battery was the largest quartz crushing plant for gold extraction in Australasia, and was capable of crushing over 812 tonnes of ore each day to the consistency of sand.
 The loud thumping sounds of crushing rock could be heard 10 kilometres away.

-Up the scenic Waitekauri road 5 km behind Waikino, once existed the mining town of Waitekauri, near Golden Cross.
-Waitekauri is no longer there today, because the town was demolished at the end of that era's gold rush, consequently the village reverted to farmland.
-The local Waitekauri pub, the historic two storeyed "Golden Cross Hotel", was literally transported to Waihi where it stands proud today as a reminder of days gone by.
+Five kilometres up the road behind Waikino, once existed the mining town of Waitekauri, near Golden Cross.
+The town was demolished at the end of that era's gold rush, consequently the village reverted to farmland.
+The local Waitekauri pub, the historic two storeyed "Golden Cross Hotel", was later transported to Waihi.

 On 19 October 1923, the Waikino school shooting occurred at Waikino School, claiming the lives of two students, Kelvin McLean, aged 13, and Charles Stewart, aged 9.
 This remains New Zealand's only school shooting.
 The gunman, John Christopher Higgins, was convicted of murder and sentenced to death.
 The death sentence was commuted to life imprisonment.
 Higgins later had his conviction quashed, on the grounds of insanity.

-When gold became uneconomic to mine after World War II, Waikino residents lost their economic base and the town reverted into a sleepy little village predominantly inhabited by retirees from the old era.
-However, the small retail business community in Waikino's main street endured till the late 1950s.
-When Tom and Nell Buchanan finally closed the doors to the local general store and haberdashery and retired up on the hill behind the village, this signalled the end of an era.
+When gold became uneconomic to mine after World War II, Waikino residents lost their economic base and many left.
+The small retail business community in Waikino's main street endured until the late 1950s.